 Format for Promotion and/or Tenure Packages: Guidelines for Candidates

 It is important that all candidates follow as closely as possible the same format in preparing the documentation for promotion and/or tenure packages, although some flexibility should be allowed.
 All candidates must include a copy of their curriculum vitae.
-The candidates should also write a brief summary of their major accomplishments at Georgia Tech with regard to teaching, research, and service.
-These personal narratives shall be three (3) to five (5) pages with one-inch margins, standard single-spaced and 10 pt minimum font.
+The candidates should also write a brief summary of their major accomplishments at Georgia Tech with regard to teaching, research, student success activities, and service.
+For faculty who serve as the primary advisor of a graduate student or postdoctoral scholar, this narrative should include a discussion of their mentorship in research.
+These personal narratives shall be three (3) to five (5) pages with one-inch margins, standard single-spaced, and 10-point minimum font.
 The candidates also are required to submit evidence of three (3) to five (5) examples of their relevant, creative capabilities.
 These may include published papers, books, software, patents, art productions, or other relevant examples.

 Format for Promotion and/or Tenure Packages: Guidelines for Units